Faizanakacoder/IBM-HR-Analytics-Dashboard/README.md

 ## 📄 License

-Educational & internship use only.
+This project is licensed under the [MIT License](LICENSE).

 Dataset © IBM via Kaggle.